CopterExpress/clover/docs/en/advanced_clover_simulator_platform.md

 ## Conclusion

 This project is a final (or maybe there is more?) project of our advanced clover saga.
-AdavnceClover is a project that is easy to use and greatly improves experience during learning about clover, participating in clover based competitions and development clover based projects.
+AdvancedClover is a project that is easy to use and greatly improves experience during learning about clover, participating in clover based competitions and development clover based projects.
 We thank COEX team for their support and look forward to further cooperation.